-There’s a moment every marketer eventually hits, thinking about a campaign brief at 11 PM, wondering how competitors crank out polished content and smart ads while still being strategic.
-They’re definitely not doing it alone.
-They’ve handed a big chunk of the grind to AI.
+There’s a moment every marketer eventually hits, staring at a campaign brief at 11 PM and wondering how competitors ship polished content, smart ads, videos, and reports without hiring twice the team.
+They are not doing it alone.
+They have handed the repeatable parts of the grind to AI.

 How Are AI Tools Used in Marketing?
 Automating Market Research With AI Search Engines